mirunaish/mmas/README.md

 # MMAS
-MultiMedia Art Station
+Mozzarella's Multimedia Art Station

 ## Instructions
-Pick a command from the command panel, enter the input required in the options panel, and click "convert".
+Pick a command from the command panel, enter the inputs required in the options panel, and click "convert".

 ## Scripts